thaisantero/thaisantero/README.md

 ### 👋 Hi
 I am a graduate in civil engeneering and a master student in water resources engineering in the Universidade Federal do Ceará.
 My research is focused on applying Machine Learning techniques in hydrological data.
-- 👀 Today, i am interested in entering in field of data science.
+- 👀 Today, i am interested in entering in field of TI as a backend developer.
-- I am currently looking for jobs as data scientist jr. As so, i am looking for opportunities and collaboration in projects related to data science and machine learning.
-- 🌱 I’m currently learning more about Machine Learning and SQL.
+- I am currently looking for backeend developer courses that can make me enter a company as a junior backend dev.

-#### Programming languages I have already worked on: Python, R, SQL.
+#### Programming languages I have already worked on: Python, R, MySQL.

 ### Engeneering projects developed: